Wu Yize: Career

-2021-22: Turning professional and 'rookie of the year'
+2021–2025: Turning professional and 'rookie of the year'

-As a result of his performances on the 2021 CBSA China Tour, Wu was awarded a tour card for the 2021–22 and 2022–23 snooker seasons.
-In May 2022, at the end of his debut season, he was given the World Snooker Tour's 'Rookie of that Year' award following three last-32 ranking event appearances.
+Due to the suspension of the regular CBSA China Tour during the COVID-19 pandemic, a special professional qualification selection tournament was held in April 2021 at the CBSA World Snooker Academy in Beijing.
+Wu competed in the first of two events and successfully secured his professional status by defeating Pa Ruke 4–1 in the final round of the selection process, gaining a tour card for the 2021–22 and 2022–23 snooker seasons.
+In May 2022, at the end of his debut season, he was given the World Snooker Tour's 'Rookie of the Year' award following three last-32 ranking event appearances.

-At the 2022 European Masters in August 2022, he defeated Luca Brecel, Rory McLeod and Ryan Day in a run through to the quarter-finals that was ended by Ali Carter.
-A relatively quiet season ensued, but during qualifying for the 2023 World Snooker Championship, Wu defeated Allan Taylor and compatriot Tian Pengfei, before facing the 2023 Snooker Shoot-Out champion Chris Wakelin.
-He came back from 1–5 and 4–7 down to beat Wakelin 10–8 in the final qualifying round to reach the televised stages, held at the Crucible Theatre, Sheffield, for the first time.
-In October 2023, he reached the semi-final of the 2023 Wuhan Open.
+At the 2022 European Masters in August 2022, he defeated Luca Brecel and Ryan Day to progress to the quarter-finals for the first time before being defeated by Ali Carter.
+During qualifying for the 2023 World Snooker Championship, Wu defeated Allan Taylor and compatriot Tian Pengfei, before defeating Chris Wakelin 10–8 in the final qualifying round to reach the main stage of the World Snooker Championship for the first time.
+Wu was defeated in the opening round 3–10 by Neil Robertson.
+In October 2023, he reached the semi-finals of the 2023 Wuhan Open.

-On 18 June 2024, he topped his round robin group at the Championship League in Leicester. he reached the last-32 at the 2024 Saudi Arabia Snooker Masters where he lost to Judd Trump on a deciding frame despite having a 4-0 lead.
-At the 2024 English Open in Brentwood in September 2024 he reached his first ranking final with wins over Judd Trump, Stuart Bingham and Ali Carter.
-In the final, he faced Neil Robertson and recovered from a 7-1 deficit to pull back to 8-7 before ultimately losing 9-7.
+On 18 June 2024, Wu won his round-robin group at the Championship League.
+He reached the last-32 at the 2024 Saudi Arabia Snooker Masters where he lost to Judd Trump on a deciding frame despite having a 4–0 lead.
+At the 2024 English Open, he reached his first ranking final with wins over Judd Trump, Stuart Bingham and Ali Carter.
+In the final, he faced Robertson, recovering from 1–7 behind, to 7–8, but lost the final 7–9.
 The following month he reached the last-16 of the Wuhan Open.

-In December 2024, he reached the semi-finals of the 2024 Snooker Shoot Out.
-The following week, he reached the final of the 2024 Scottish Open.
-He concluded the 2024-25 season by qualifying for the 2025 World Snooker Championship with a 10-9 victory over Matthew Stevens in the final round of qualification.
-In the first round at The Crucible, he was defeated 10-8 by Mark Williams.
+In December 2024, he reached the semi-finals of the 2024 Snooker Shoot Out losing 37–32 to Tom Ford.
+The following week, he came back from 2–4 behind to defeat Xiao Guodong 6–4 in the semi-finals of the 2024 Scottish Open.
+Playing Lei Peifan in the final, Wu lost the first four frames but recovered to trail 3–5, but lost the match 5–9.
+He commented that "It felt like I was playing without any touch or rhythm" and that he may have been "nervous" for the first four frames.
+He concluded the 2024–25 season by qualifying for the 2025 World Snooker Championship with a 10–9 victory over Matthew Stevens in the final round of qualification.
+In the first round at the main stage, he was defeated 8–10 by Mark Williams.